About Us -

 “The Pupil Premium Grant should be used to ensure disadvantaged pupils receive consistently excellent teaching”

 Marc Rowland, Deputy Director of the Education Trust

 The Pupil Premium Grant is funding provided to schools which is additional to main school funding.
 It is allocated according to the number of pupils on-roll who have been eligible for free school meals (FSM) within the last 6 years.
 Pupil Premium payments are also allocated to children of service families and pupils who are ‘Looked After’ (in care) or adopted.

 It is for schools to decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.

 Schools are to be held accountable for how they have used the additional funding to support pupils from low-income families.
 Please read our Pupil Premium Grant Action and Impact Plan 2015-2018 for information regarding how we use pupil premium funding.
 In addition to this we produce an Annual Report detailing the impact of the funding.
-Our Pupil Premium Governor, Mrs Lesley Millard and Pupil Premium Champion, Mrs Rachel Few work effectively together to ensure that this grant is utilised to best meet the needs of our Pupil Premium children.
+Our Pupil Premium Governor, Mrs Lesley Millard and Pupil Premium Champions, Mrs Rachel Few and Miss Hockey work effectively together to ensure that this grant is utilised to best meet the needs of our Pupil Premium children.

 At St Anne’s CEVA Primary School we have focused the use of Pupil Premium funding to diminish attainment differences and ensure that all of our children make the best possible progress with their learning.